 As a resident at The Pottery Workshop in Jingdezhen, China she developed her own designs with skilled local craftsman into a new body of work, exploring the relationship between the cultures, and how they continue to connect and influence each other through the ceramic arts.

-She also has been a resident at The Archie Bray Foundation in Helena, Montana and Anderson Ranch in Snowmass, Colorado.
+Melanie has been a Summer resident at The Archie Bray Foundation in Helena, Montana and a Fall resident at Anderson Ranch in Snowmass, Colorado.
+She is currently a Foundation Resident Artist at the Charlotte Street Foundation in Kansas City, Missouri.

 Melanie has exhibited her work internationally, including Hungary, Canada and America.
 She was awarded the 2014 Regina Brown Undergraduate Fellowship from the National Council for Education of the Ceramic Arts (NCECA) and the 2014 Windgate Fellowship Award by The Center for Craft, Creativity & Design.